Homestead resources are available everywhere. Sometimes it is hard to filter through them all to find the best information.

 - The Elliot Homestead: A blog that gives awesome information including; recipes, videos, homeschooling, meal plans and more.

-- Fresh Eggs Daily: This site has a very informative blog about chickens, eggs, and ducks, a tv show, an Etsy shop… the list goes on and on!
+- Fresh Eggs Daily: This site has a very informative blog about chickens, eggs, and ducks, a television show, an Etsy shop… the list goes on and on!

 - The Homesteading Hippy: This site is all about the encouragement to start with where you are.
 It includes posts on animals, gardening, preparedness, and natural living.